 This riveting film adapts the Man Booker Prize-winning novel of the same name into a smart and scathing rags-to-riches thriller.

-UPDATE, January 23, 2021: The White Tiger is currently screening in Auckland cinemas, and is also available to stream via Netflix.
+UPDATE, February 8, 2021: The White Tiger is available to stream via Netflix.

 Adapted from Aravind Adiga's 2008 Man Booker Prize-winning debut novel, The White Tiger shares an animal metaphor in its name.
 It works it into the story, obviously, and mentions it in dialogue as well.
 As a boy, after proudly demonstrating that his reading abilities eclipse those of his classmates in his poverty-stricken village, young Balram Halwai (Harshit Mahawar) is likened to the titular jungle cat by a teacher.
 He's "the rarest of animals that comes along once in a generation," he's told.
 That statement arrives within the movie's opening minutes and is meant to linger over the film, which it does.
 That said, another animal metaphor, also uttered early but pondering roosters and coops, truly cuts to this biting picture's core.
 Like poultry in a cage awaiting slaughter, India's poor are kept in their place as servants, explains Balram (Adarsh Gourav, Hostel Daze) as an adult.
 At the mercy of cruel and ruthless masters, the country's workers are well aware that they're being treated thoughtlessly at best, and watch on as everyone is stuck in an unending cycle of drudgery.
 But, ever-dutiful at every moment, they're unwilling to break free or even mildly defy their employers.